JosephPecoraro/rr/README.markdown

     usage: rr [options] find replace [filenames]
            rr [options] s/find/replace/ [filenames]
            rr [options] find

       find      - a regular expression to be run on the entire file as one string the final usage defaults the replacement to the empty string replace   - replacement text, \1-\9 and metachars (\n, etc.) are allowed filenames - names of the input files to be parsed, if blank uses STDIN

     options:
-      --line or -l    process line by line instead of all at once (not default) --case or -c    makes the regular expression case sensitive (not default) --global or -g  process all occurrences in the text (default) --modify or -m  changes will directly modify the original file (not default)
+      --line or -l    process line by line instead of all at once (not default) --case or -c    makes the regular expression case sensitive (not default) --global or -g  process all occurrences in the text (default) --modify or -m  changes will directly modify the original file (not default) --only or -o    print out only what matches the regex

     negated options are done by adding 'not' or 'n' in switches like so:
       --notline or -nl

     special note:
       When using bash, if you want backslashes in the replace portion make sure to use the multiple argument usage with single quotes for the replacement.

+    example usage:
+      Replace all a's with e's
+      rr s/a/e/ file
+      rr a e file

+      Doubles the last character on each line and doubles the newline. rr "(.)\n" "\1\1\n\n" file

 Synopsis: